MicrosoftDocs/dynamics365smb-docs/business-central/across-edit-posted-document.md

 - IT: Posted Transfer Shipment, Posted Service Shipment

 ## To edit a posted sales shipment
 The following explains how to edit a posted sales shipment.
-The steps are similar for the three other types of posted document.
+The steps are similar for the other supported documents.

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Posted Sales Shipments**, and then choose the related link.
 2. Select the document that you want to edit, and then choose the **Update Document** action.
 Alternatively, open the document and then choose the action.